LGBTQ stands for lesbian, gay, bisexual, trans (transgender/transsexual), and queer. Read about LGBTQ and other definitions.

 - Your employer cannot fire you for being LGBTQ.

 Laws protect public employees from being fired for their identity.
 But if you work at a private company, your job might have different rules and actions about harassment.
 When you start your job, talk to your human resources department if you have questions.
 They will keep your questions and information private.
+If you believe you are suffering discrimination at work, you can file a complaint with the U.S. Equal Employment Opportunity Commission (EEOC).
+You can also report your case to the American Civil Liberties Union (ACLU).

 Employees with HIV